sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 28-12-2017

+- http://slides.com/pdolega/slick-101#/ A nice presentation about Slick features, with monads and applicatives comparaison

 # 27-12-2017

 - https://www.youtube.com/watch?v=B37UbzPlSzw is IOTA the future "blockchain" err, "blockdag"? scalable, quantum resistant, no fees..